-As part of our unrelenting commitment to providing a better way in healthcare, Abarca supports the importance of vaccines for disease prevention and building a culture of preparedness, especially in the face of this new reality the world is facing due to the pandemic.
-This year, Abarca commemorates the National Immunization Awareness Month (NIAM) to highlight the benefits of vaccinations for people of all ages.
+As part of our unrelenting commitment to providing a better way in healthcare, Abarca supports the importance of vaccines for disease prevention and building a culture of preparedness, especially as we face a new reality brought on by the current pandemic.
+This year, we commemorate National Immunization Awareness Month (NIAM) to highlight the benefits of vaccinations for people of all ages.

 Vaccines work with your body’s natural defenses to help you safely develop immunity to certain diseases, or significantly reduce your chances of developing infections that at one time readily harmed infants, children, and adults.
 However, the viruses and bacteria that cause these diseases still exist, posing a threat to those who are not vaccinated.

-As we face a new reality caused by the COVID-19 pandemic, healthcare providers have to change how they operate to provide essential services to patients.
+As we face this new normal, healthcare providers have to change how they operate to provide essential services to patients.
 Making sure that immunization services are maintained is crucial to protect communities from vaccine-preventable diseases and to minimize the disturbance of respiratory illness in the upcoming influenza season.

-To prevent the spread of COVID-19, various efforts have been put in place around the world, including stay-at-home and shelter-in-place orders.
-In turn, these efforts have resulted in a decrease in the utilization of routine preventive medical services, including immunization services.
-Getting vaccinated routinely prevents illnesses that lead to unnecessary doctor visits, hospitalizations, and further strain on the healthcare system.
+As we faced the unprecedented pandemic, various efforts were put in place around the world, including stay-at-home and shelter-in-place orders in order prevent the spread of COVID-19,.
+In turn, these efforts have resulted in a decrease in the utilization of routine preventive medical services, including, immunization services.
+Getting routine vaccinations prevents illnesses that lead to unnecessary doctor visits, hospitalizations, and further strain on the healthcare system.

-In the coming influenza season, the influenza vaccination will be paramount to reduce the impact of respiratory illnesses in the population that could lead to further burdens on the healthcare system.
+In the coming influenza season, the influenza vaccination will be essential to reduce the impact of respiratory illnesses in the population and can help decrease further burdens on the healthcare system.

-Learn more about vaccines recommended by the CDC with this Interactive Vaccine Guide and talk to your healthcare professional about which vaccines are right for you and your loved ones.
+Learn more about the vaccines recommended by the CDC with this Interactive Vaccine Guide and talk to your healthcare professional about which are right for you and your loved ones.

-This blog was written by Lillian Colón López, MPH, Pharm.
-D., Clinical Client Advisor at Abarca Health.
+This blog was written by Ana Rivera, Clinical Programs Manager at Abarca Health.